oracle-livelabs/apex/apex-professional-hol15/approval-management.md

  Click **Apply Changes** to save the updated Participants.

- Adding the new Participant entry implies that for each employee, the approver of the Expense is either the manager he/she reports to or his/her HR Manager.
+ Note :Adding the new Participant entry implies that for each employee, the approver of the Expense is either the manager he/she reports to or his/her HR Manager.
 In this example, if Clara was applying for an expense, the task could be approved by either her manager Jane or her HR Manager Sophie.

 5. We now essentially have a scenario where there can be more than one potential owner of an expense request task.
 This will help us to demonstrate the operations like Claim, Release, and Delegate that can be performed on tasks with  >1 potential owner(s).

- Under **Actions** Section:

- - Click **Add Actions**
+ Under **Actions** Section: Click **Add Actions**

  - For Name - Enter **DELEGATE_EXPENSE_REQUEST**

  - For Type - Select Execute Code

- - For Execution Sequence - 40

  - On Event - Select Delegate

- - For Success Message - Enter 'Request Delegated Successfully'
+ - For Success Message - Enter **Request Delegated Successfully**

- - For location: Select Local Database

- - For Language: Select PL/SQL

  - For Code: Copy the code below and paste it into  the code editor: